-TAGS: ANGELA MELVILLE Correspondence 1925-1929 II, Evelyn K. Wells, Ethel de Long Zande, Katherine Pettit, School updates, job applicants, hiring, restoring Aunt Sal’s Cabin, teachers, office staff
+TAGS: Angela Melville Correspondence 1925-1929, Evelyn K. Wells, Ethel de Long Zande, Katherine Pettit, School updates, job applicants, hiring, restoring Aunt Sal’s Cabin, teachers, office staff, Argetsinger Educational Report

 The later letters in this group indicate Melville’s plans to return to Pine Mountain due to the death of the School’s Co-Director Ethel de Long Zande in 1928.
 Melville was re-hired to serve as Associate Director of the Pine Mountain School for two years with full charge of the academic work, the office and the fiscal promotion of the School, all of which had been under the care of the late Mrs. Zande.
 Miss Katherine Pettit was to continue as Director.

 The following correspondence among Pettit, Zande, Wells, and Melville provides not only PMSS updates but detailed insight into their combined efforts to hire teaching and office staff.

 [NOTE: The images on this page depict carbon copies of typewritten letters unless otherwise specified.
 The carbon copies were often unsigned, but many letters had initials at the end that identified the writer.]

 [melville_corr_001.jpg] – Katherine Pettit to Angela Melville in Boston, Mass., June 13, 1925.
 Pettit thanks Melville for a check for five dollars; wished she had more time with Melville in Nashville; Melville’s Credit Union job and a visit to New Orleans; visit to Lexington for their 150th anniversary pageant; weaving demonstration by PMSS girls at the University in Lexington.
 Aline and Hazel Nolan became the first to be married in the Chapel.